sblanck/smagexp/README.md

 #### Custom matrix data
-This tool imports data stored in a tabular text file.
+Import custom data tool imports data stored in a tabular text file.
 Column titles (chip IDs) must match the IDs of the .cond file.
 GPL annotation code is also required to fetch annotations from GEO.